kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 = Is it resource intensive, or will it use too much CPU on my shared hosting plan? =

 Unless you are not excluding dynamic CSS files that change the url in every pageload, no it is not heavy at all.
 On the first run, each single file is minified into an intermediate cache.
 When a new group of CSS/JS files is found on a new page, it reuses those files and merges them into a new static cache file.
-All pages that request the same group of CSS or JS files will also make use of that file, thus regeneration only happens once ina while.
+All pages that request the same group of CSS or JS files will also make use of that file, thus regeneration only happens once.

 = Is it compatible with multisites? =